Japanese Title: Re:Zero kara Hajimeru Isekai Seikatsu

 Re:Zero’s dilemmas are interesting enough to grab your attention on premise alone and the tension keeps you seated, but the navigation of these dilemmas is pants-on-head chopsticks-up-the-nose retarded.
 Despite the acknowledgement of Subaru’s fantasy experience from games and manga, he is an idiot in this world.
 There are so many better ways to succeed.
 Need to beat someone who will kill you all?
 How about, and I know this will sound crazy, you learn magic and combat through your many lives?

 The story gets worse with each arc or ‘level’ – most praise falls into the first arc – until all steam evaporates for a limp ending.
-What Re:Zero gets right is great.
+What Re:Zero gets right is good.
 However, the many elements it gets wrong are utter garbage.
 There’s no middle.

 Art – High